By Sarah Croft, Marketing, Sage

-Over the past couple of years small businesses have faced a very challenging landscape, and one that will have lasting impacts on the way that they structure and manage their operations.
-The recession has not only focused minds on revenues and margins, but has also brought the importance of retaining customers sharply into focus.
+Small businesses face a challenging landscape, and one that will have lasting impacts on the way that they structure and manage their operations.
+The recession has focused minds on revenues and margins and brought the importance of retaining customers sharply into focus.

 A recent Sage UK Omnibus, which polled 1,500 small business owners, found that in the past year nearly one in five (18%) small businesses have missed out on a much needed sales opportunity through poor tracking of leads.
-The survey also found that 19% of entrepreneurs still rely on recording customers’ contact details manually in a note book, while 21% lack even the most basic processes for tracking sales leads and recording customer data.
+And 19% of entrepreneurs still record customers’ contact details manually in a note book, while 21% lack even the most basic processes for tracking sales leads.
 Put simply, without implementing effective CRM processes, SMEs will struggle to keep their customers happy, drive loyalty and differentiate their business.

-The implementation of CRM within a business can have a number of direct benefits to the firm.
-Not only can the software help identify emerging buying trends, detect neglected or dissatisfied customers and gauge customer preferences, but it also can increase sales by enabling you to better time when you engage with prospects and customers.
-For example, by monitoring social media platforms it is possible to identify potential sales leads in real time.
-If you run a plumbing business you could respond to consumers voicing their frustration about problems with their sink.
-If it then transpires that the customer is too far away for you to help directly, offering some general advice or help in a quick and efficient manner will also help raise visibility of your company and increase trust in your brand.
+The implementation of CRM can help identify emerging buying trends, detect neglected or dissatisfied customers and gauge customer preferences.
+And it also can increase sales by enabling you to better time when you engage with prospects and customers.
+For example, by monitoring social media platforms you could spot potential sales leads in real time.
+If you run a plumbing business you could respond to consumers voicing their frustration about problems with a sink.
+And if the customer’s too far away for you to help directly, offering some general advice will also help raise visibility of your company and increase trust in your brand.

 Visit Sage on Stand C14 at TFM&A, 1-2 March, Earls Court 2, London